TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 # ABCI

-If you would like to use these scripts in ABCI, you cau use a image of singularity.
+If you would like to use these scripts at ABCI, you cau use a image of singularity.
 You needn't install packages by using `cenotate_transformer.simg`.

 # Citation
 Please use this BibTex entry to cite our paper.